0xm7mad/IEEE-Jordan-CTF-2025/README.md

 # DFIR CryptoMiner Hunter ( First Blood )
 ## We got a memory dump created using lime so its linux
-## Descryption : A Linux server was compromised with a cryptocurrency miner.
+## Desecrption : A Linux server was compromised with a cryptocurrency miner.
 Analyze the memory dump using Volatility 3 to uncover the attack details and submit your findings in JSON format.
 ## So let's start with the first Quest.
 # PPID of the malicious cryptocurrency miner ( lets first open the Vol3 and try pslist to identify the mallicious process and its Parent process )
 The output of vol3